jap-patel/Vehicle_detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-we built a Deadly Automatic attendance detection project with the use of yolov5 by using our custom dataset
+we built a vehicle detection project with the use of yolov5 by using our custom dataset

 ### Built With